mysticbeast02/Course_Compass/README.md

 Recommendations are based on the provided CSV dataset

 # Features
--Browse and select courses from your dataset.
+- Browse and select courses from your dataset.
--Get related course recommendations automatically.
+- Get related course recommendations automatically.
--Recommendations based on course title, skills, and description.
+- Recommendations based on course title, skills, and description.
--Displays ratings, categories, and short descriptions if available.
+- Displays ratings, categories, and short descriptions if available.